- Home

 When is radiation therapy recommended?

-- after a mastectomy – if pathology results suggest the risk of recurrence is high or if the cancer has spread to the lymph nodes, you may have radiation to the chest wall and lymph nodes above the collarbone
+- after a mastectomy – you may have radiation to the chest wall and lymph nodes above the collarbone, and sometimes lymph nodes next to the breastbone

-- if the sentinel node has cancer cells – you may have radiation to the armpit instead of axillary dissection.
+- if the sentinel node has cancer cells – you may have radiation to the armpit instead of ALND

-You will usually start radiation therapy within eight weeks of surgery.
+You will usually start radiation therapy within 8 weeks of surgery.
 If you’re having chemotherapy after surgery, radiation therapy will begin about 3–4 weeks after chemotherapy has finished.
-In some cases, radiation therapy may be offered after neoadjuvant chemotherapy and before surgery.

 Planning radiation therapy

-Treatment is carefully planned to have the greatest effect on the cancer cells and to limit damage to the surrounding healthy tissues.
+Treatment is carefully planned to cause the most harm to the cancer cells and to limit damage to the surrounding healthy tissues.
 Planning involves several steps, which may occur over a few visits.

 Having radiation therapy

 Each radiation therapy session will be in a treatment room.
-Although you will get radiation for only 1–5 minutes, setting up the machine can take 10–30 minutes.
-You will lie on a table under the machine.
+Setting up the machine can take 10–30 minutes, but the actual treatment takes only 1–5 minutes.
+You will lie on a table under the machine and your breast will be exposed.
 The radiation therapist will leave the room and then switch on the machine, but you can talk to them through an intercom.

 Side effects of radiation therapy